AUSSDA/dataverse-oer-resources/README.md

      href="https://github.com/AUSSDA/dataverse-oer-resources">
     <span property="dct:title">Lars Kaczmirek and Lisa Hirsch</span></a>
   has waived all copyright and related or neighboring rights to
-  <span property="dct:title">Towards a programmable Dataverse: Finding, getting and analysing the Data you need here</span>.
+  <span property="dct:title">Towards a programmable Dataverse: Finding, getting and analysing the data you need</span>.
 This work is published from:
 <span property="vcard:Country" datatype="dct:ISO3166"
       content="AT" about="https://github.com/AUSSDA/dataverse-oer-resources">